First U.S. troops vaccinated in South Korea as country reports record coronavirus deaths

 SEOUL (Reuters) - American troops stationed in South Korea received the first doses of coronavirus vaccine to be administered in the country on Tuesday, as health officials in Seoul reported a daily record of 40 deaths amid a surge in new cases.

-U.S. Forces Korea (USFK), which includes around 28,500 American military personnel as well as thousands of other workers and family members, gave the first doses to “frontline health workers and first responders” in the force, a USFK official said.
+U.S. Forces Korea (USFK), which includes around 28,500 American military personnel as well as thousands of other workers and family members, gave the first doses to military and civilian healthcare workers and first responders in the force as well as USFK’s top officers, the command said in a statement.

-The vaccinations are voluntary, and will be provided to the rest of the military command as supplies are provided, USFK’s commander said in a letter announcing the plans last week.
+The vaccinations are voluntary, and will be provided to the rest of the military command as more supplies arrive, USFK’s commander, Gen. Robert Abrams, said in the statement.

+“The COVID-19 vaccine is another tool that will help USFK maintain a robust combined defensive posture,” he said.

 The United States military began its first wave of COVID-19 vaccinations at Japan’s Yokota Air Base on Monday.